evoldoers/wtfgenes/README.md

 ## Basic operation (node client)

 The basic sequence of operations is described [here](https://github.com/ihh/wtfgenes-appnote).
-Essentially, you run the sampler for a while, and then you get a report on which terms are enriched in the dataset.
+Essentially, you run the [MCMC sampler](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) for a while, and then you get a report on which terms are enriched in the dataset.

 ## Basic operation (web client)